The publisher/executive editor and

 Following graduation, Stacy is a member of IBMA's

-Leadership Bluegrass Alumni Association, notably serving as a mentor for
+Leadership Bluegrass Alumni Association, notably serving as a

-members of Leadership Bluegrass' classes and as a volunteer for the IBMA's
+members of Leadership Bluegrass' classes and as a volunteer for

 annual World of Bluegrass Convention.

-A member of the prestigious Committee of Concerned Journalists (CCJ), Stacy served
+A member of the prestigious Committee of Concerned Journalists (CCJ),

 on the Advisory Committees of the Women